A Street Style Guide to Summer Work Style

-Dressing for work during the summer is equivalent to a puzzle.
-It’s hot outside, freezing inside so how do you look professional, warm and cool all in one outfit?
-Below we are spilling the secrets and sharing 21 looks that are summer office-tested and approved.
+Ah, the conundrum of dressing cute for work during summer: It’s hot as hell outside, but tends to be chilly inside corporate spaces.
+So, how do you look professional (and cute), but also stay comfy in 85 degrees or 65 degrees?
+Ahead, we’re spilling our favorite tricks and sharing 21 street style star looks that are summer office-tested and approved.

 MORE: The Trendiest White Denim Pieces to Shop This Season

-Opt for longer layers like midi dresses and skirts that can provide a shield against the arctic office A/C, but moveable and breathable enough for post-work rooftop happy hour.
-Add a lightweight outerwear piece that you can throw off before a meeting or ditch at your desk, and last but not least—bold colors, prints and a great statement accessory.
+Longer layers like midi dresses and skirts can provide a shield against arctic office A/C, but are still breathable and breezy for post-work rooftop happy hour.
+Add a lightweight outerwear piece (like a crisp blazer or denim jacket) that you can add before a meeting or ditch at your desk.
+And last but definitely not least, experiment with bold colors, statement prints, and signature accessories.

 Ahead you’ll find our summer office wardrobe must-have items in addition to some looks that will cause some major water cooler envy.